 We want to build a sustainable business that benefits the community at large.
-We started in Vancouver and sales of our seeds help support food growing programs in Vancouver's inner city.
-As we grow our focus will be on creating job opportunities for people living on disability and welfare.
+We started in Vancouver and sales of our seeds have helped implement food growing programs in Vancouver's inner city.
+As we grow our focus will be on creating job opportunities for people living with barriers to employment.

 Our goal is to give everyone the opportunity to create their own local, sustainable food resources.
 Whether this be through plots in community gardens, school yards, roof top gardens or a few containers on a balcony or patio, we want people to regain control over the food they eat.
-Please note that all our seeds are open-pollinated and non-GMO.
-We also promote organic gardening and all the gardening projects and the plants we grow are not treated with pesticides.
+Please note that all our seeds are non-GMO.
+We also promote organic gardening and all the gardening projects and the plants we grow are not treated with chemical pesticides or herbicides.

 We are always on the lookout for local volunteers to work with children through community centres, daycares and schools.

 In 2012 we planted a 1993 Mazda pick-up truck with tomatoes, lettuce, miniature pumpkins, swiss chard, nasturtiums, chives and more.
 The truck is the first truck farm in Canada and a perfect mobile, small space, gardening demonstration.
 This project was made possible through a small grant from the City of Vancouver & the Vancouver Foundation as well as hands on repair help from the Lower Mainland Christmas Bureau and the Vancouver Community College automotive program.